 At the Saturday night banquet, the "Thud guys" presented a replica 100 missions-completed scarf to the squadron.
 They will make it an integral part of their heritage collection.
+The presentation speech is quoted below.

-The Story of the 100 Missions Scarf
+Story of the 100 Missions Scarf

 "The 34th Squadron has a proud heritage dating back to World War II.
 Each generation has passed on in some manner a little of the history that was theirs.
 During the Vietnam War, the squadron was based at Korat Royal Thai Air Base and flew combat missions over North Vietnam and Laos to support the attainment of our nation’s goals.
 The 34th was equipped with the F-105 from early 1966 through September of 1968.
 The assigned tour for aircrews was one year or 100 combat missions over North Vietnam, whichever came first.
 The 100 missions in minimum time was a great incentive for the pilots and most finished 100 missions in six to eight months."